open-component-model/MPAS/docs/concepts/external-secrets.md

 ```

 Now, what's left, is to deal with any new project namespaces that might pop up.
 However, since mpas-project-controller
-already creates resources in the project namespace, it also creates `Certificate` object for this using this specific
+already creates resources in the project namespace, it also creates a `Certificate` resource for this using this specific
 `ClusterIssuer`.

 Which means, every new namespace will automatically get a certificate secret generated for the OciRepositories to use